TraverseJurcisin/Horticulture-Assistant-HASS-REPO/README.md

 1. Copy the repository into your Home Assistant configuration under `custom_components/horticulture_assistant/`.
 2. Restart Home Assistant and add “Horticulture Assistant” via **Settings → Devices & Services → Add Integration**.
 3. From the integration card, open **Configure → Options → Add profile** to create your first plant or zone.
 4. Link sensors, explore the generated device, and customise thresholds by either editing the JSON under `custom_components/horticulture_assistant/data/local/profiles/` or adjusting the exposed number entities in the Home Assistant UI.
+The sensor dropdowns show curated suggestions based on device classes and units so you rarely need to remember entity IDs.
 5. (Optional) Version control the `data/local/` directory so you can track profile tweaks alongside your automation code.

 For detailed guidance on data structures, file formats, or extending the integration, follow the Readmes linked above.